Sexuality and the Church of Jesus Christ of Latter-day Saints: Kissing

-Church leaders have stated that outside of marriage "passionate kisses", defined as "more intense and last[ing] longer than a brief kiss", and "prolonged kisses that involve the tongue and excite the passions" are "off limits".
+Church leaders have stated that outside of marriage, prolonged and "passionate kisses" are off limits.
 For example, church president Spencer W. Kimball, called the "soul kiss" an "abomination" that leads to necking, petting, and "illegitimate babies".
 He further stated that even when dating for a time a kiss should be a "clean, decent, sexless one like the kiss between a mother and son".
 He also stated that kissing during casual dating is "asking for trouble" and that kisses should not be "handed out like pretzels".
 Apostle Richard G. Scott advised that physical expressions of romantic feelings between unmarried individuals should be kept to "those that are comfortable in the presence of your parents".

 Erotic touch

-Church leaders have also condemned erotic touching outside of heterosexual marriage using terms like "necking" for general kissing and stroking of areas outside of the breasts, buttocks, or groin region, and "petting" for "fondling a member of the opposite sex in areas that are private, personal, and sacred" whether under or over clothing.
-Necking (passionate kissing with intimate touching) has been called an "insidious practice" while petting was called "sinful" and "an abomination before God".
-Despite the policies on extramarital sex and making out, a 2007 survey of over 1,000 BYU students showed that 4% of single women and 3% of single men had participated in oral sex or intercourse while dating.
+Church leaders have also condemned erotic touching outside of heterosexual marriage using terms like "necking" for general kissing and stroking of areas outside of the breasts, buttocks, or groin region, and "petting" for fondling another in private areas whether under or over clothing.
+Despite the policies on extramarital sex and making out, a 2007 survey of over 1,000 Brigham Young University (BYU) students showed that 4% of single women and 3% of single men had participated in oral sex or intercourse while dating.
 Additionally, 54% of men and 46% of women BYU students reported "making out and intense kissing" while dating.